piogler/Team-Kawaii/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A starter theme called Team Kawaii, or underscores.
+A starter theme called Team Kawaii made from underscores.

 == Description ==

-Hi.
-I'm a starter theme called Team Kawaii, or underscores, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
+Hello!
+I am a starter theme called Team Kawaii made from underscores, which is alternative name for this theme.
+I am a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.

 == Installation ==